spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 ```

 ***
-To learn more about Spree's built-in preferences, see the [Preferences guide](/developer/preferences).
+To learn more about the storefront's built-in preferences, see the [Preferences guide](/developer/preferences).
 ***

 Save your changes, then stop and restart your server to load the new configuration information.
 Now, when you go to checkout, you will see the new "Company" field.